Meet the Teams

 Philip heads up the team and is an experienced potato agronomist and technician with many years’ experience in the potato industry.
 A passion for converting laboratory R&D and field trials into practical advice for growers.
 Special interests in pathology, seed potatoes, agronomy, precision agriculture and ensuring a sustainable industry for the future.

-The Knowledge Transfer team is dedicated to improving the flow and uptake of knowledge throughout the supply chain in order to:
+The Knowledge Exchange team is dedicated to improving the flow and uptake of knowledge throughout the supply chain in order to:

 Improve marketable yield and crop value